-M+ is a museum dedicated to visual culture of the twentieth and twenty-first centuries in Hong Kong.
-M+ has been active since 2012, and is set to open its much-anticipated physical site in West Kowloon in 2021.
+M+ is a museum dedicated to visual culture of the 20th and 21st centuries in Hong Kong.
+M+ has been active since 2012, and is set to open its much-anticipated physical site in West Kowloon at the end of 2021.

-As it worked towards the opening of its building, M+ engaged MHM to support their audience-focused journey and to help foster a culture of insight-based decision-making across the organisation.
+As it prepared for the opening of its building, M+ engaged MHM to support their audience-focus and to help foster a culture of insight-based decision-making across the organisation.

 The main goals of the project were:

 The working relationship between M+ and MHM was long-term, designed to build internal capacity and maximise organizational buy-in.

 The project began with the senior leadership team to ensure support and real champions from the top down.

 We continued with a comprehensive programme of staff workshops, face-to-face debriefs and progress meetings.
 These were designed to both support the team on their journey and also ‘upskill’ staff in audience-focused practice, research and evaluation.